 One stays in my boat bag, just in case I might need it while I'm on the water.

 The others are everyday wear.
-Love that zippered front pocket for safely stashing my phone and keys when I'm out and about!
+I love the zippered front pocket for safely stashing my phone and keys when I'm out and about!

 • Polarized sunglasses.
 You'll be amazed at how much more you can see when you're wearing a good pair of polarized sunglasses.